 - Skilled and motivated workers can make sales rollouts faster by 22%.
 They can also help reduce the time spent on searching for sales content by 35%

 - 92% of executives identified soft skills training as the most essential skill set to develop through talent development programs.

 Source: TowardsMaturity & eLearningIndustry Designed by

-The learning management system market share in large enterprises and SMBs is in continuous flux, as businesses regardless of their size are increasingly expanding their use of digital learning modalities.
-The same goes for educational institutions, whose expanding use of the different types of LMS solutions is also paving the way for new levels of academic excellence.
+The learning management system market share in large enterprises and SMBs is in continuous flux, as businesses, regardless of their size, are increasingly expanding their use of digital learning modalities.
+The same goes for educational institutions, whose expanding use of different types of LMS solutions is also paving the way for new levels of academic excellence.

 4. LMS Technology Statistics

 As the competitive space for technology-based learning continues to expand faster, staying on top of the latest LMS developments and trends have become more important than before.
 Likewise, the need for LMS vendors to continually reinvent themselves had never been more demanding today than it was before.